Most Mistakes Happen In The Tails

 And this is how the three investments behaved.

 Probability density tells us the proportion of months out of the total months where returns varied between any two ranges.
 Take the sub-plot for bonds for example.
-We can roughly state by eyeballing it that for about 60 percent of the months, the monthly returns were between zero and 10 percent.
-In fact, we can make that claim for all three categories of investments.
+We can state by eyeballing it that for about 60 percent of the months, the monthly returns were between zero and 10 percent.
+In fact, we can make that claim for all three categories of investment.

 Most mistakes happen in the tails…

 But if you have a plan and a conviction to act, the “bad” months in fact are the best months to invest new money.
-And the “good” months naturally are the worst.
+And the “good” months quite naturally are the worst.
 You are buying future cash flows (dividends).
 You should be euphoric when you get to buy the same amount of cash flows at 20 and 30 percent discounts.

 Bull markets begin with the feeling that the market can only go lower.
 Bear markets begin with the feeling that the market can only go higher.